input-output-hk/partner-chains/docs/user-guides/chain-builder.md

 ### 7. Distribute chain files to participants

 The partner chain is now ready to start accepting registered validator nodes.
-Permissioned candidates and registered candidates (@TODO -- link) have different onboarding processes.
+[Permissioned candidates](./docs/user-guides/permissioned.md) and [Registered candidates](./docs/user-guides/registered.md) have different onboarding processes.
 Please follow the respective steps for the type of user.

 Be prepared to share `chain-spec.json` and `partner-chains-cli-chain-config.json` files to both types of users.